SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 \subsection{Baselines on Our SceneFake dataset}

 We conduct experiments to evaluate the performance of baseline models on our SceneFake dataset in this section.
-The three baseline models are trained with the training set of our SceneFake dataset. ``Avg.'' denotes the average EER of different baseline models on the according test sets.
+The three baseline models are trained with the training set of our SceneFake dataset. ``Avg.'' denotes the average EER \blackf{or t-DCF} of different baseline models on the \blackf{corresponding} test sets.

-EERs of our baselines are reported on seen and unseen test sets of our SceneFake dataset, which are listed in Table~\ref{tab:SceneFake-train}.
-The results show that the models on the test set outperform that on the unseen test set.
-This is because the acoustic distribution of the seen test set is similar to that of the training set.
-But there exists mismatch between the training set and the unseen test sets.
+\blackf{The EER and t-DCF} of our baselines are reported on seen and unseen test sets of our SceneFake dataset, which are listed in Table~\ref{tab:SceneFake-train}. \blackf{The results show that the models perform better on the seen test set than on the unseen test set.} This is because the acoustic distribution of the seen test set is similar to that of the training set.
+But there exists \blackf{a} mismatch between the training set and the unseen test \blackf{set}.

-EERs of our baselines using different speech enhancement models are reported on seen and two unseen test sets as shown in Table~\ref{tab:SceneFake-train-se}.
+\blackf{The EER and t-DCF} of our baselines using different speech enhancement models are reported on \blackf{the seen and unseen test sets} as shown in Tables~\ref{tab:SceneFake-train-se} and~\ref{tab:SceneFake-train-se-tdcf}.
 On the test set, the results show that the better performance of the speech enhancement model the lower average EER of the detection model we obtain.
 The detection models with ``\textit{FullSubNet}'' speech enhancement model obtain the best performance.
 But the detection models with ``\textit{SSub}'' speech enhancement model achieve the worst results.
-On the unseen test set, the average EERs of the detection models with ``\textit{WaveU-Net}'' speech enhancement model outperform that with ``\textit{GCRN}'' speech enhancement model.
+On the unseen test set, the average EER of the detection models with ``\textit{WaveU-Net}'' speech enhancement model \blackf{is higher than} that with ``\textit{GCRN}'' speech enhancement model\blackf{, while the average t-DCF of the detection models with ``\textit{WaveU-Net}'' speech enhancement model is lower than that with ``\textit{GCRN}'' speech enhancement model.}